Simon Bowler is a seasoned producer, director and writer of almost 700 hours of film, broadcast and cable television programming.

 The rise and fall of the greatest art forger in history.

-The rise of poet and spy Christopher Marlowe.
+The rise of the poet, lover, and spy, Christopher Marlowe.

 William Inge Theater Festival Play Lab 2017